 - OLINVOTM (oliceridine injection): We are developing OLINVO, a μ-receptor G protein pathway selective modulator, or μ-GPS, for the management of moderate-to-severe acute pain where intravenous, or IV, administration is preferred.
 On February 21, 2017, we announced positive top-line results from our Phase 3 APOLLO-1 and APOLLO-2 pivotal efficacy studies of OLINVO in moderate-to-severe acute pain following bunionectomy and abdominoplasty, respectively.
 In both studies, all dose regimens achieved their primary endpoint of statistically greater analgesic efficacy than placebo, as measured by responder rate.
-The Phase 3 open-label ATHENA safety study commenced in January 2016; as of March 31, 2017, approximately 600 patients had been treated in the ATHENA study, with one patient with an apparent off-target, unexpected serious adverse event that has been assessed as possibly-related to drug.
+On July 20, 2017, we announced that we have completed enrollment in the Phase 3 open-label ATHENA safety study to support the planned new drug application, or NDA, for OLINVO.
+In the study, 772 patients were administered OLINVO to manage pain associated with a wide range of procedures and diagnoses.
 We have retained all worldwide development and commercialization rights to OLINVO.
 If OLINVO receives regulatory approval, we plan to commercialize it in the United States either on our own or with a commercial partner for use in acute care settings such as hospitals and ambulatory surgery centers; outside the United States, we plan to commercialize OLINVO with a commercial partner.
-In early April 2017, we held a successful Type B meeting with the United State Food and Drug Administration, or FDA, regarding the Chemistry, Manufacturing and Controls data package of the Company's planned new drug application, or NDA, submission for OLINVO.
-In the second quarter of 2017, we expect to hold another pre-NDA meeting with FDA regarding the clinical and non-clinical data package of the NDA.
-The Company currently expects to submit the NDA in the fourth quarter of 2017. - TRV250: We are developing TRV250, a G protein biased ligand targeting the δ-receptor, as a compound with a potential first-in-class, non-narcoticmechanism for the treatment of migraine.
+In early April 2017, we held a successful Type B meeting with the United States Food and Drug Administration, or FDA, regarding the Chemistry, Manufacturing and Controls data package of our new drug application, or NDA, submission for OLINVO.
+In the second quarter of 2017, we held another successful pre-NDA meeting with FDA regarding the clinical and non-clinical data package of the planned NDA.
+The Company currently expects to submit the NDA in September or October of 2017. - TRV250: We are developing TRV250, a G protein biased ligand targeting the δ-receptor, as a compound with a potential first-in-class, non-narcotionechanism for the treatment of migraine.
 TRV250 also may have utility in a range of other central nervous system, or CNS, indications.
 Because TRV250 selectively targets the δ-receptor, we believe it will not have the addiction liability of conventional opioids or other μ-opioid related adverse effects like those seen with morphine or oxycodone.
-In the second quarter of 2017, we are commencing a Phase I study of TRV250 in the United Kingdom in healthy volunteers.
+In the second quarter of 2017, we began a Phase I study of TRV250 in the United Kingdom in healthy volunteers; results from this study are expected in the second half of 2017.

-In addition to the above product candidates, we identified and have completed the initial Phase 1 studies for TRV734, an orally administered new chemical entity expected to be used for first-line treatment of moderate-to-severe acute and chronic pain.
+We have also identified and have completed the initial Phase 1 studies for TRV734, an orally administered new chemical entity expected to be used for first-line treatment of moderate-to-severe acute and chronic pain.
 We intend to continue to focus our efforts for TRV734 on securing a development and commercialization partner for this asset.

 Since our incorporation in late 2007, our operations have included organizing and staffing our company, business planning, raising capital, and discovering and developing our product candidates.
 We have financed our operations primarily through private placements and public offerings of our equity securities and debt borrowings.
-As of March 31, 2017, we had an accumulated deficit of \$306.3 million.
-Our net loss was \$20.7 million and \$17.8 million for the three months ended March 31, 2017 and 2016, respectively.
+As of June 30, 2017, we had an accumulated deficit of \$326.8 million.
+Our net loss was \$41.1 million and \$37.0 million for the six months ended June 30, 2017 and 2016, respectively.
 Our ability to become and remain profitable depends on our ability to generate revenue or sales.
 We do not expect to generate significant revenue or sales unless and until we or a collaborator obtain marketing approval for and commercialize OLINVO, TRV250 or TRV734.